 They are also good for stitching bound buttonholes and reinforcing buttonhole openings on leather, vinyl, and felt.

-Stitch: StraiglNeedle: size an

-Straight stitch buttonholes No. 59

-size and type suitable for the fabric selected

-Thread: cotton or polyester up (sewing position)
+Straight stitch buttonholes No. 59 size and type suitable for the fabric selected cotton or polyester up (sewing position) Buttonhole foot No. 3C or Automatic Buttonhole Foot No. 3A

-Presser foot: Buttonhole foot No. 3 or Automatic Buttonhole Foot No. 3A if using Automatic buttonhole foot No. 3A, the sensor on the foot will automatically register the length of the buttonhole so it can be duplicated

 Automatic program with Automatic buttonhole foot No. 3A